makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 the perfect storm
 ```

-(If you would prefer to use an exhaustive list of movies available on the Internet Movie Database (IMDb), you can find a list of every movie IMDb has listed [here](ftp://ftp.funet.fi/pub/mirrors/ftp.imdb.com/pub/).)
+> If you would prefer to use an exhaustive list of movies available on the Internet Movie Database (IMDb), you can find a list of every movie IMDb has listed [here](ftp://ftp.funet.fi/pub/mirrors/ftp.imdb.com/pub/).

 Add a slot with the appropriate slot type to your Intent Schema, and test that your slot is filled appropriately by printing requests to your Sinatra application.

+#### Querying IMDb using a gem

 In our Sinatra application, let’s use the Open-Source [IMDb gem](https://github.com/ariejan/imdb) to query IMDb for information about whichever movie the user wants to know more about: